 South Carolina law allows a county to negotiate with a company for a FILOT agreement if total capital investment is \$2.5 million or greater.
 By law, the company has five years to meet the minimum investment threshold, and the county can offer an additional five-year extension to complete the project.
 The company may include both real and personal property under the FILOT agreement.
 However, property that has been on the tax rolls in the state previously, including existing buildings, is not eligible for the FILOT.
-(This restriction is waived for companies investing an additional \$45 million or more in new investment.)
+(This restriction is waived for companies investing an additional \$45 million or

-The FILOT may result in substantial benefits for a company:

-■ Savings: Payments to local government are significantly reduced through the negotiation of a lower assessment rate (from 10.5% to as low as 6%).

-The company may also negotiate a lockedin millage rate for up to 30 years or a five-year adjustable rate for the property that is subject to the FILOT.
+South Carolina's Enterprise Program is substantially more in new investment.) different from the state's other tax incentives The FILOT may result in substantial benefits for a because it does not reduce a particular tax liability; company: instead, it provides companies with funds to offset the cost of locating or expanding a business facility Savings: Payments to local government are significantly reduced through the negotiation in this state.
+Representing actual cash contributions to the project, this incentive allows South Carolina of a lower assessment rate (from 10.5% to as to lower the effective cost of investment and low as 6%). positively contribute to a company's bottom line The company may also negotiate a lockedand profitability. in millage rate for up to 30 years or a five-year adjustable rate for the property that is subject to the FILOT.

-With a FILOT, personal property depreciates, but

-real property is fixed at the original cost for the life of the fee.
+The Job Development Credit effectively uses the personal withholding taxes of new employees to With a FILOT, personal property depreciates, but reimburse qualifying, approved companies that add real property is fixed at the original cost for the life of the fee.
 However, the county and the company may instead provide that any real property subject to the FILOT may be reported at its fair market value as determined by the appraisal of the Department of Revenue and may be reappraised every five years.

-- Replacement Property: Property that is replacing property previously under the FILOT is allowed to go under the agreement up to the original income tax basis of the original fee property it is replacing at any time during the agreement. - Additional Savings for Substantial Capital Investments: If a company is investing more than \$400 million, or investing more than \$150 million and creating at least 125 net new jobs, a "Super Fee" is negotiable.
+Replacement Property: Property that is replacing property previously under the FILOT is allowed to go under the agreement up to the original income tax basis of the original fee property it is replacing at any time during the agreement.

+Additional Savings for Substantial Capital Investments: If a company is investing more than \$400 million, or investing more than \$150 million and creating at least 125 net new jobs, a "Super Fee" is negotiable.
 This fee can further lower the assessment rate to as low as 4%.